dcdi22/GameStore-Project/README.md

 # GameStore-Project

 This project involves creating a simple database backend REST inventory management web service for a Video Game Store using Agile development techniques in a solo setting.
-Responsibilities include designing and documenting the REST API and implementing the controller, service, layer, DAO, Java data objects, and unit tests for the application based on an existing database structure.
+Responsibilities include designing and documenting the REST API and implementing the controller, service layer, DAO, Java data objects, and unit tests for the application based on an existing database structure.
 Additionally, Spring Security has been applied.

 ## Features